SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 - If using a _Thin Event Notification_ pattern, where only the necessary details are provided from a data point of view, this does tend to increase coupling between the event source and sink’s (consumers) as what attributes are provided are typically directly correlated with the needs of the use case vs being more flexible.

-Positive
+> aside positive
-: The advantage of this pattern however is that the data is smaller and can thus reduce latency and bandwidth when important.
+> The advantage of this pattern however is that the data is smaller and can thus reduce latency and bandwidth when important.
 In general, the source of that event should be the single authoritative source for all published attributes.

 #### Hypermedia-Driven Events

 - If using _Hypermedia-Driven Events_ pattern, links are provided in the event payload and works to bridge event notifications with dynamic API backends.
 This can be a good pattern to use where multiple levels of security are concerned related to attributes of the event.
 Consumers are still notified in realtime of state changes but must invoke the hyperlink in order to get access to more data.
 The service can then filter the response based on the client’s access level.

-Negative
+> aside negative
-: The disadvantage to this pattern is it increases the latency of the interaction as all the data is not available within the event and puts more complexity on the client and its behavior.
+> The disadvantage to this pattern is it increases the latency of the interaction as all the data is not available within the event and puts more complexity on the client and its behavior.

 #### Event-Carried State Transfer

 - If using _Event-Carried State Transfer_ pattern, all known data is broadcast with the event (possibly entire record) thus enabling the consuming system to know the entire entity state vs just what changed as is the case with Thin Events.
 This is very common approach as many times the subscribing application want the entire snapshot to avoid having to persist previous state changes.

-Negative
+> aside negative
-: The challenge in this case is that the publishing application may not be the authoritative source of all attributes published.
+> The challenge in this case is that the publishing application may not be the authoritative source of all attributes published.
 Additionally, the event may become large and increase latency/decrease performance.

-Positive
+> aside positive
-: The benefit however is that decoupling has been achieved in that it will support a variety of use cases and the publisher does not need to be aware of the client’s usage of the data.
+> The benefit however is that decoupling has been achieved in that it will support a variety of use cases and the publisher does not need to be aware of the client’s usage of the data.

 For more information about discovering, organizing and enhancing your Event-Driven Architecture, review [Understand, Manage, and Enhance Your Event-Driven Architecture Lifecycle
 ] (https://docs.solace.com/Cloud/Event-Portal/get-started-event-portal-user-scenario.htm)